 Llanuwchllyn Station features an original Great Western Signal Box that is often open to visitors and provides an unique perspective on the station.

 Sited at the head of the lake, the village has a long history.
 In the church there is an interesting old communion plate showing the story of the Temptation in relief and there is also a recumbent effigy of a mail-clad knight of the 14th Century in the church.
+We have recently been informed that the church is no longer open to the public.

 Sir O.M.
 Edwards and his son Sir Ifan ap Owen Edwards were born in Llanuwchllyn.
 The latter founded Urdd Gobaith Cymru, the Welsh Youth Movement in 1922.

-The village is home to a famous mixed choir called Côr Godre’r Aran, a keen amateur football team and one of the Members of the UK Parliament.
+The village is home to a famous mixed choir called Côr Godre’r Aran, a keen amateur football team and previously one of the Members of the UK Parliament.

 There is an excellent pub in the village, Yr Eagles, where you can enjoy a pint and a full meal should you want something more substantial before or after your trip on the railway.